 Role Final

-Board of Approves the Policy
+Board of Directors Bears the ultimate responsibility for the effective implementation of this Policy and

-Directors

-Bears the ultimate responsibility for the effective implementation of this Policy and for setting the right tone from the top.
-Audit Committee Recommends the Policy for approval (to the Board of Directors).
-Makes sure that sufficient, dependable, and secure internal procedures are in place to ensure that the Group complies with the policy.
+for setting the right tone from the top.

+Audit Committee Approves the Policy

+Role Final Makes sure that sufficient, dependable, and secure internal procedures are in place to ensure that the Group complies with the policy.
 Monitors the effective implementation of the Policy via the Control Functions.
 ExCo Reviews the Policy prior to submission to the AC.
 Ensures that it is effectively embedded throughout the Group's operations.
-Compliance Overall responsibility for the drafting and enforcing the policy.
-Division Prepares and updates relevant procedures/circulars as required.
+Compliance Division Overall responsibility for the drafting and enforcing the policy.
+Prepares and updates relevant procedures/circulars as required.
 Organizes and conducts relevant training for all staff.
 Carries out monitoring reviews to assess the effective implementation of the Policy and recommends corrective action where required.
-Risk Reviews and assesses the compliance risks addressed in the policy, ensuring Management that the risks undertaken are within BoC's risk appetite.
-Division Internal Audit Responsible for providing independent and objective assurance to the BoD, Division through the AC, and to management, by assessing the effectiveness of governance, risk management, and control processes related to this policy.
-Informs AC of its findings and relevant recommendations.
+Risk Management Reviews and assesses the compliance risks addressed in the policy, ensuring that Division the risks undertaken are within the Bank's risk appetite.
+Internal Audit Periodically assesses the Policy and the Bank's system of internal controls, Division corporate governance and risk management processes related to the Policy.
+Inform AC of its findings and relevant recommendations.